Phantom65536/RenAIssance-Test/readme.md

 ## Introduction

 This project focuses on extracting text from scanned historical documents using three distinct approaches: traditional OCR engines (EasyOCR and Tesseract), transformer-based models (TrOCR and DONUT), and a state-of-the-art language model approach with Google’s Gemini LLM.
+The traditional OCR and language model approaches are implemented in `Script.ipynb`, while the transformer-based model approach is in `Script_cropped.ipynb`.
 Traditional engines like Tesseract and EasyOCR have long been reliable but struggle with degraded documents, irregular fonts, and complex layouts, while transformer-based models like TrOCR and DONUT use encoder-decoder architectures for improved contextual correction and layout analysis, though they require extensive fine-tuning to effectively handle the noise and complexity of historical texts; meanwhile, Gemini leverages advanced transformer architectures and multi-modal reasoning to achieve impressive accuracy.

 ## Dataset